AndreRatzenberger/opera-of-weirdness/docs/sound-archive/index.md

     ## 🧁 Chef scientist notes

-    Since my pet recognized a similar pastry on Earth we should send an expedition troup to find out if "Jonefkendy" is of relevance for Earthlings.
+    Since my pet recognized a similar pastry on Earth we should send an expedition troup to find out if "Yckb'n Ein Jonefkendy" is of relevance for Earthlings.

-    Lucy.
+    -Lucy

+    Why don't you just ask your assistant?

+    -Zebulon

+    Stop using the note sections as direct message replacements Zebulon!

+    -Lucy